Glossary

 Covered Party

 The party in a domestic relations action who is covered by the retirement plan.
-(ASOP No. 34)
+(ASOP No. 34 Revision)

 Covered Population

-Active and retired participants, participating dependents, and surviving dependents of participants who are eligible for benefit coverage under a retiree group benefits program.
+Active and retired participants, participating dependents and surviving dependents of participants who are eligible for benefit coverage under a retiree group benefit plan.
 The covered population may also include contingent participants.
-(ASOP No. 6)
+(Proposed Revision of ASOP No. 6)

 Credibility